Algorithm-Archetict/My-Library-Managment-System/README.md

 - **Implement SOLID Principles**: to reduce dependencies so that i can change one area of the software without impacting others.
 They make it easier to understand, maintain, and extend designs.

 ## Future Enhancements
-- **Authentication and Authorization**: Add user roles and permissions.
 - **Multi-Branch Support**: Expand the system to handle multiple library branches.
 - **Automated Testing**: Implement unit and integration tests for different components.